digego/extempore/docs/caas.rst

 compiler is a 'service', it'll just evaluate the code and build up the environment in whatever order you throw code at it.
-The source code isn't necessarily a linear representation of the evolution of the environment—it all depends on the 'evaluation trajectory' that you take through the code.
+The source code isn't necessarily a linear representation of the evolution of the environment---it all depends on the 'evaluation trajectory' that you take through the code.

 So, if we go back and evaluate all the necessary code, everything works